mark91m12/PitE-AI-Tetris/README.md

 # PitE-Ai-Tetris

-This is the project of the course "Python in the Enterprise", has been implemented an Artificial intelligence for the game [Tetris](https://en.wikipedia.org/wiki/Tetris) by using [DLV](https://en.wikipedia.org/wiki/DLV) and then through a Java Module link it with Python.
+This is the project of the course "Python in the Enterprise", has been implemented an Artificial intelligence for the game [Tetris](https://en.wikipedia.org/wiki/Tetris), has been used [DLV](https://en.wikipedia.org/wiki/DLV) for the core of A.I. and then through a Java Module it has been linked with Python.

 ## Structure
-The structure of our project can be described with follow image:
+The structure of our project can be described by the following image:

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/Mario181091/Mario_content/master/structure_project.png">
 </p>

-From a structural point of view, the main problem of project was linking DLV system with Python module, infact there isn't wrapper between these two languages.
+From a structural point of view, the main problem of project was linking DLV system with Python module, indeed there isn't a library that link directly these two languages.
 As can be seen in the image this problem has been solved with the help of Java virtual machines.
-This was possible becouse exist a wrapper between DLV an Java ([DLV Wrapper](http://www.dlvsystem.com/dlvwrapper/)) and at same time exist also a wrapper between Java and Python ([Py4j](https://www.py4j.org/install.html#install-instructions)).
-So it was possible use Java like a bridge throught DLV and Python.
+This was possible because exists a wrapper between DLV and Java ([DLV Wrapper](http://www.dlvsystem.com/dlvwrapper/)) and at same time exist also a "bridge" between Java and Python ([Py4j](https://www.py4j.org/install.html#install-instructions)).
+So it was possible use Java like a bridge between DLV and Python.

 * **DLV** <br />
 Datalog is a declarative (programming) language.
 This means that the programmer does not write a program that solves some problem but instead specifies what the solution should look like, and a Datalog inference engine tries to find the the way to solve the problem and the solution itself.
 This is done with rules and facts.<br />  **Facts** are the input data, and **rules** can be used to derive more facts, and hopefully, the solution of the given problem.<br />